 All that portion of land bounded by lines starting from the intersection of the prolongation westerly of the northern side of Welshpool Road with the centreline of Albany Highway, a point on a present southern boundary of the Municipality of the Town of Shepperton and extending generally northwesterly along that centreline and onwards to the High Water Mark of the left bank of the Swan River, a point on a present northwestern boundary of the Municipality of the Town of Shepperton and thence generally southwesterly, generally southerly, easterly, generally northeasterly and again easterly along boundaries of that Town to the starting point.

-Schedule 5
+Schedule 5 — Provisions applicable to the Commission

 [s.
 6(4)]

-Provisions applicable to the Commission
+[Heading amended by No. 19 of 2010 s.
+12(9).]

 1. Oath or affirmation of allegiance and office

 Before acting in the office of member of the commission, a member must take the oath or affirmation of allegiance, and must make the declaration, set out in the Fourth Schedule to the principal Act before a justice of the peace.